The vital insight required for recovering from an affair

 …Vitally they realise they both need to do the work if the relationship is going to last.

-This realisation, this shift in focus for the injured party is essential for recovering from an affair.
+This realisation, this shift in focus for the hurt partner is essential for recovering from an affair.